elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```

 Taking these coordinates, we project them onto the plane (by dropping
-the range coordinate), and perform a Delaunay tesslation.
+the range coordinate), and perform a Delaunay tesselation.
 The
 tesselation returns a set of indices into our coordinates that define
 triangles (or simplices).
 While the triangles are strictly speaking
 defined on the projected coordinates, we use our original coordinates